Carlos DeLuna: The trial

 On cross-examination, DeLuna was asked about the white shirt and shoes that were found in a nearby yard, and he testified that they were not his.
 DeLuna admitted that he was a twice convicted felon and that he had lied to the psychiatrists who examined him.
 DeLuna admitted he was unable to identify Carlos Hernandez from his mugshot.

 The prosecution offered rebuttal evidence to show that 1) one of the sisters that DeLuna claimed to have been with that evening, Mary Anne Perales, was actually attending her baby shower, 2) DeLuna lied about his whereabouts that afternoon to his parole officer, and 3) DeLuna frequented the Casino Club.
 Carlos Hernandez was also known to be a regular at the Casino Club.

 After deliberating for four and a half hours, the jury convicted DeLuna of capital murder.
 At the penalty phase, the prosecution introduced evidence that DeLuna had committed two attempted rapes.
 The prosecution called Juanita Garcia, the 54-year-old invalid mother of DeLuna's best friend.
 DeLuna attempted to rape her just two days after his release from prison on an earlier conviction for attempted rape, breaking three of Garcia's ribs.
 This incident caught DeLuna's lawyers by surprise, since he had only been charged with misdemeanor assault in this incident so they did not thoroughly investigate it.
 The jury deliberated for six hours before deciding that DeLuna was likely to reoffend, whereupon the judge sentenced him to death.

-One of DeLuna's lawyers, Hector De Peña, believes that DeLuna and Carlos Hernandez robbed the convenience store together (though he offers no specific arguments for the theory and it seems to be contradicted by eyewitness testimony), but "DeLuna was in front of the counter with Hernandez when Hernandez leapt over the counter and stabbed Lopez."
+One of DeLuna's lawyers, Hector De Peña, believes that DeLuna and Carlos Hernandez robbed the convenience store together, but "DeLuna was in front of the counter with Hernandez when Hernandez leapt over the counter and stabbed Lopez."
 De Peña suggests that DeLuna was afraid to identify Hernandez: "He didn't want to risk possibly getting hurt in the county jail or even killed on the street."

-DeLuna's other lawyer, James Lawrence, said "If you tell me they killed the wrong guy, I don't know," and that "it still bothers me to this day" that DeLuna refused to identify Hernandez from photos.
+DeLuna's other lawyer, James Lawrence, said, "If you tell me they killed the wrong guy, I don't know," and that "it still bothers me to this day" that DeLuna refused to identify Hernandez from photos.
 Lawrence added, "Of course he was guilty."